WeirdMidas/AetherAtlas/README.md

 - performance:  min 0.5+1.2, idle 0.3+0.6
 - fast:         min 0.5+1.4, idle 0.3+1.2
 - Groups Tasks that use up to 25% of the little cluster into a single small core
-- Migration cost of 2ms
+- 2ms migration cost.
+Focus on cache locality

 sdm710/sdm712 (Schedutil)
 - powersave:    min 1.3+0.6, idle 0.3+0.6